 Hi, I’m Davin de Kergommeaux.
-I’m a certified Malt Maniac and trained sommelier who has been analyzing, writing, and talking about whisky, as an independent commentator, for more than a dozen years.
+I’m a certified Malt Maniac and trained sommelier who has been analyzing, writing, and talking about whisky, as an independent commentator, for nearly two decades.
+That is fitting as I spent six years in university studying whisky grains – barley, wheat, rye and corn.
 Whisky aficionados may have read my commentaries and tasting notes in Scotch Whisky Review, Whisky Magazine, Whisky Advocate Magazine, various lifestyle magazines, or many places on the web including MaltManiacs.org.
 In the fall of 2011, I was appointed Canadian Contributing Editor to Whisky Magazine.

-My own book, Canadian Whisky: The Portable Expert was published by McClelland & Stewart in May 2012, followed by a paperback edition in 2014.
-This book is distributed to book stores in Canada and the U.S. by Random House, and is available world-wide through most on-line book sellers.
+My book, Canadian Whisky: The Portable Expert was published by McClelland & Stewart in May 2012, followed by a paperback edition in 2014.
+This book is distributed to book stores in Canada and the U.S. by Penguin Random House, and is available world-wide through most on-line book sellers.
 It is also released as a Kindle e-book.
 In February 2013 it was named one of the three best spirits books in the world at the Gourmand Awards in Paris.
 Books from 171 countries competed.

 I grew up with whisky and knew those beguiling aromas from childhood for almost two decades before ever tasting it.
 As a young boy once said, “It reminds me of uncles.”
 In the years that followed, whisky travels, purely for research purposes I assure you, have taken me all over Scotland and the British Isles, Europe, Japan, India, Taiwan, the U.S. as well as coast to coast across Canada.
 More on that subject a little later.